moinwiki/moin/docs/user/mediawiki.rst

 Text formatting
 ===============

-These markups can be used within text to apply character styles.
+These markups can be used within text to apply character style.

 +------------------------------------+------------------------------------+
 | Markup                             | Result                             |